nawshad/DI/src/extraction/README.md

     - images of each page if it was a pdf file, otherwise this is empty.

-- When a document is chunked, it is chunked based on grounded (text or otherwise) chunks with reference to each elements which are referenced from the chunk.
+- When a document is chunked, it is chunked based on grounded (text or otherwise) chunks with reference to each element which are referenced from the chunk.